xavibenjamin/brightpixels.blog/_posts/2018-11-01-daredevil-fight-scene-single-take.markdown

 ---
-title: "‘Daredevil’ Director Alex Garcia Lopez Knew the Fight Scene Should Be Done in a Single Take"
+title: ‘Daredevil’ Director Alex Garcia Lopez Knew the Fight Scene Should Be Done in a Single Take
 date: 2018-11-01 11:50:00 -05:00
-tags:
-- Marvel
+categories:
 - TV
 excerpt: Holy moly, what a ton of work.
 link_url: http://www.vulture.com/2018/10/daredevil-season-3-one-take-fight-scene.html